Original Air Date: November 27, 1959

 - This episode was somewhat autobiographical as writer Charles Beaumont often experienced strong, vivid dreams.

 - Charles Beaumont visited the set for filming of this episode and he later said “it was filmed exactly as written.”
-Some notable differences in the original short story include: the protagonists name is Philip Hall not Edward Hall, he has been awake for 72 hours, not 87, and the dream sequence where Eddie and Maya walk through the funhouse is absent in the short story.
-Also in the short story, there is a greater sense that Philip/Edward can imagine things into life (this is alluded to in the episode when Edward ponders if he can make a painting in Dr. Rathmann’s office come to life.
+However, some notable differences in the original short story are: the protagonists name is Philip Hall not Edward Hall, he has been awake for 72 hours, not 87 hours, and the dream sequence where Eddie and Maya walk through the funhouse is absent in the short story.
+Also in the short story, there is a greater sense that Philip/Edward can imagine things into life (this is alluded to in the episode when Edward ponders if he can make a painting in Dr. Rathmann’s office come to life).

-- Since director Robert Florey was initially slated to direct Frankenstein (1931), a dummy monster was brought onto the set and placed as a gag inside the house of horrors but Buck Houghton was concerned about a potential legal issue with Universal Studios so the monster dummy was removed for the final cut.
+- Since director Robert Florey was initially slated to direct Frankenstein (1931), a dummy monster was brought onto the set of “Perchance to Dream” and placed as a gag inside the house of horrors but Buck Houghton was concerned about a potential legal issue with Universal Studios so the monster dummy was removed for the final cut.

 - “Throughout the TV filming, Florey strove for quality.
 It might have been the most expensive MGM feature.
 He rooted out the meanings of certain lines, frequently surprising me with symbols and shadings I’d neither planned nor suspected.
 The set was truly impressionistic, recalling the days of Caligari and Liliom.
 The costumes were generally perfect.
 And in the starring role, Richard Conte gave a performance which displays both intensity and subtlety.” -Charles Beaumont in The Magazine of Fantasy & Science Fiction, December 1959

-- It has been speculated that this episode, and the short story which spawned it, served as Wes Craven’s inspiration for the Nightmare on Elm Street series, particularly since both Craven (who himself directed several episodes of the reboot Twilight Zone series during the 1980s) and Beaumont deal with common themes in both of their respective works: fear of sleep and nightmares which can literally kill you.
-Craven, however, insisted that his work was never inspired by Beaumont’s.
+- It has been speculated that this episode, and the short story which spawned it, served as Wes Craven’s inspiration for the Nightmare on Elm Street series, particularly since both Craven (who himself directed several episodes of the reboot Twilight Zone series during the 1980s) and Beaumont’s stories deal with common themes, such as a fear of nightmares that can literally kill you.
+Craven, however, insisted that his work was never inspired by Beaumont’s story.

-- The opening skyscraper scene appears to be taken from an earlier MGM classic The Crowd (1928).
+- The opening skyscraper scene appears to have been taken from an earlier MGM classic The Crowd (1928).

 - Dr. Rathmann’s office is located inside The Goodman Building.
 The interiors were filmed at MGM’s Stage 10 as were the scenes of the girlie show and the fortune teller’s window.
 The rest of the scenes, such as the roller coaster, the fun house, canyon road, and so on were filmed on Stage 9.

-- Dr. Rathmann says that Edward is a 35 year old man even though actor Richard Conte was 49 at the time of filming.
+- Dr. Rathmann says that Edward is a 35 year old man even though actor Richard Conte was 49 at the time of filming this episode.

 - The roller coaster cars used in this episode were rented at a cost of $150.

 - Suzanne Lloyd told an amusing story about a date with a gentleman (a “friend of a friend”) on the evening this episode was set to air.
 After they watched it together, he said, “I had no idea you were that kind of woman” and he obliged to cancel the date.
-She recounts other interesting anecdotes in the Blu-Ray special features of The Twilight Zone.
+She recounts other interesting anecdotes in the Blu-Ray special features of The Twilight Zone (I recommend giving it a listen).

 Click here to return to my survey of The Twilight Zone series.